-Message from Alain Destexhe, Secretary General of MSF International, to the presidents of the MSF sections, 1 february 1995 (in French).
+'Message from Alain Destexhe, MSF International Secretary-General to the Presidents of the MSF Sections,' 1 February 1995 (in French).

 Update on the camps

 Please find attached the very interesting report by Alex Parisel, MSF Belgium's coordinator in Goma.
 As I already told him, I find the conclusion completely contradicts the analysis made.